 Who knew there was something before Airbnb.
-Let alone an Australian owned and created company.
+Let alone an Australian owned and created a company.

 You could say Butterworth pioneered online holiday rental properties.

-He sold his house and everything he owned, and started renting for the soul purpose of understanding what the rental game was all about and how he could change it.
+He sold his house and everything he owned and started renting for the sole purpose of understanding what the rental game was all about and how he could change it.

 There’s a lesson we could all learn from Butterworth’s actions here.
 In order to provide something of value to our customers, we each have to know what our customers truly need.
 By becoming one of his own customers, Butterworth could start generating ideas for how to meet that need.